LoginRadius/engineering-portal/content/understanding-react-rendering/index.md

 ```

- In the example above, appending <New Component> to the end of the list will result in 1 new instantiation, versus 1 instantiation, 3 updates and 1 tear down.
+ In the example above, appending <strong><code>&lt;NewComponent></code></strong> to the end of the list will result in 1 new instantiation, versus 1 instantiation, 3 updates and 1 tear down.
 In a larger application scale, this will prove to be a significant performance difference in the long run.